lorantszabo98/Camera-capturing-basics-with-OpenCV-and-Streamlit/README.md

 - Gender and Age Classification: Gender and age are classified using pre-trained models, and the most common detection results are stored.

-- Blink Detection: Blink detection using dlib facial landmarks and EAR(Eye asprct ratio) to determine a blink.
+- Blink Detection: Blink detection using dlib facial landmarks and EAR(Eye aspect ratio) to determine a blink.

 # Instructions
 Installation: